UNiXMIT/UNiXextend/docs/IIS-CGI.md

 7. Click next 3 more times until you reach the 'Role Services' page.

 8. Expand 'Web Server' > 'Application Development' and check the 'CGI' box.
-Click next the Install.
+Click next.

 9. On the Installation Progress page, confirm that your installation of the Web Server (IIS) role and required role services completed successfully, and then click Close.